jpowie01/GradientPG/_i18n/pl/o-nas.md

  - Mateusz Jabłoński.

 ## Opiekunowie Koła
- - mgr Adam Brzeski,
+ - mgr inż.
+Adam Brzeski,
- - mgr Jan Cychnerski,
+ - mgr inż.
+Jan Cychnerski,
- - mgr Karol Draszawka,
+ - mgr inż.
+Karol Draszawka,
- - mgr Paweł Rościszewski.
+ - dr inż.
+Paweł Rościszewski.